dmbarbour/glas/docs/GlasGUI.md

 Some possible modes for user participation:

-* *read-only* - The user agent continuously or infrequently renders the GUI then aborts.
+* *read-only view* - The user agent continuously or infrequently renders the GUI then aborts.
 * *live action* - The user agent continuously renders the GUI and commits when possible.
 * *approved action* - The transaction is aborted unless the user explicitly submits.
 The GUI system tracks user observations and presents a summary of relevant changes for approval in proximity to a submit button.

 The *approved action* mode gives users the most stake in each transaction.
 Approving a summary of relevant changes even simulates a read-write conflict analysis.
 However, it's slow and deliberate, not suitable for every context.
-The *live action* mode is close to [immediate mode GUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI), while the *read-only* mode is suitable for maintaining user awareness.
+The *live action* mode is close to [immediate mode GUI](https://en.wikipedia.org/wiki/Immediate_mode_GUI), while the *read-only view* is suitable for maintaining user awareness.

 In context of *live action* mode, we may need to buffer or latch user inputs.
 For example, pushing a button sets a 'button-pushed' variable to 'true' until it is read and reset.
 The button would continue to render in a depressed state while 'button-pushed' remains true.

+### Mitigating Glitches

+If users observe all transactions in which a user agent participates, they will certainly observe some transactions that are ultimately aborted due to concurrent read-write conflicts.
+A subset of these may exhibit 'glitches' where rendered values are inconsistent (e.g. due to reading cached values from multiple remote systems).

+A transactional GUI system can easily skip rendering of transactions that might be inconsistent, but there is a small cost to latency (to wait for consistency checks) and a small to large cost to frame-rate (because skipping bad 'frames' due to inconistency) depending on level of concurrent interference.
+This can be mitigated through app design (buffers and queues, history for views) or runtime support (rendering older snapshots for read-only views, precise conflict analysis).

+Alternatively, we can modify applications to reduce severity of known glitches.
+This would be closer to convention with non-transactional GUI today.

+An adjacent issue is that *asynchronous* interactions - where feedback is not logically 'instantaneous' within a transaction - may appear to be glitchy if presented as synchronous to the user.
+In this case, I think the problem is more about managing user expectations (e.g. report actual status of pending requests) or meeting them (e.g. use RPC to complete actions synchronously in GUI transaction).

 ## Proposed API